 Situated as the easternmost of the three Scandinavian countries, Finland is a fisher’s paradise.
 Just remember to bring a thick coat when you’re packing up all of your fishing gear.

 Fishing has long been a part of Finnish life, as over a tenth of the small country is made up of various bodies of water.
 It is estimated that one three Finnish natives actively fish, so it sounds like you’re already in the right company.
 There are plenty of companies that offer luxury fishing vacations around Finland.
 The trips will take you out on any of the various lakes in the area or into the Baltic Sea.

 It’s best to take a boat, as you’ll be able to get into deeper waters and have a more varied catch.
 Summer is typically the best time to head to Finland, but fishing is a year-round sport.

 If you’re looking for wide-open spaces, you’ve come to the right place.
 Situated within the 15.8 million-acre Great Bear Rainforest, you likely find plenty of wildlife as well as plenty of fish.

-Space is incredibly limited along Nimmo Bay and you can see why.
-Many visitors love to partake in helicopter tours, as they take them to oft-secluded parts of the area where they can fish for salmon, char, trout and more.
+Space is limited along Nimmo Bay, and you can see why.
+Many visitors love to partake in helicopter tours, as they take them to oft-secluded parts of the area where they can fish for salmon, char, trout, and more.

 Head to America’s frontier.
 Alaska is already noted as one of the best spots in the country for fishing.
 You could probably argue with some out there over the pros and cons of fishing in Alaska vs. fishing in sunny Florida.

-Alaska is full of amazing fishing resorts and lodges, that make a whole week or weekend trip just for you and your group.
+Alaska is full of fantastic fishing resorts and lodges that make a whole week or weekend trip just for you and your group.
 Boat rentals are the most popular options for many, as you’ll head out into the Gulf of Alaska for up to five days at a time.

 Blackberry Farm, Tennessee